wp-plugins/geshi-source-colorer/readme.txt

 * free code style definition on the given language
 * multi- or singleline code block on one page with individual configuration
 * global CSS style definition (code block and toolbar)
+* theme based individual CSS and JavaScript files
 * static & dynamic highlighting (hover effect on every DOM with jQuery possible)
 * table of listing on each page with anchor elements
 * individual configuration on the code block hover toolbar with enabling / disabling line numbers, open code in a blank window, copy code to clipboard, collapsed view etc.
 * collapsed view of the code with jQuery expand / collapsed action
 * keyword references to the language definition
 * individual code tab size
-* export / import function with dynamic style renaming
+* export / import function with dynamic style renaming (over different plugin versions)
+* tab view / browsing of code blocks (different code blocks can be collected in one global container and each code will be referenced by a individual tab)
 * automatic choice of the codestyle on the language name
 * individual language definitions with GeSHi
 * individual access with JavaScript and jQuery to the code blocks